rakutentech/engineering-blog/content/post/graceful-k8s-delpoyments/index.md

 1. Reset the stopwatch to zero every time the pod receives a request (it means we’re still getting traffic and we should be getting health check traffic as).
 1. When the stopwatch reaches `N` seconds, in other words `N` seconds without traffic, **AND** all connections are drained, we can kill the pod.

-This may or may not work, depending on when k8s decides to stop sending health checks.
+This may or may not work, depending on when Kubernetes decides to stop sending health checks.
 We did not try this approach because it is a lot more complicated than a sleep and we can slower deployments.
 But _in theory_ it is more reliable than idea #1 and #2.

 ## Conclusion